pajachiet/mongo_sql_analytics_platform/README.md

 # Introduction
-- Are you trap in the MongoDB Analytics gap ?
-- Are you looking for an open-source solution to analyze your MongoDB data ?
+Are you trap in the MongoDB Analytics gap ?
+Looking for an open-source solution to analyze your MongoDB data ?

 Then this project is made for you !
 It assembles a platform to perform SQL analytics on MongoDB data.